 “We need to dream the dark as process, and dream the dark as change, to create the dark in a new image.
 Because the dark creates us." ― Starhawk

-With just a few days left before Samhain (and the US presidential election), we wanted to provide you with some resources and inspiration to ground and serve you in your preparations for this holy time of the year.
+With just a few days left before Samhain, we wanted to provide you with some resources and inspiration to ground and serve you in your preparations for this holy time of the year.

 Samhain's long association with death and the Dead reflects Nature's rhythms.
 In many places, Samhain coincides with the end of the growing season.
 Vegetation dies back with killing frosts, and therefore, literally, death is in the air.
 This contributes to the ancient notion that at Samhain, the veil is thinnest between the world of the living and the realm of the Dead and this facilitates contact and communication with the spirit of our ancestors.